 However, there is a limit on how large a premium can be deducted, depending on the age of the taxpayer at the end of the year.
 Following are the deductibility limits for 2021.

 Attained age before the close of the taxable year Maximum deduction for year

-For these and other inflation adjustments from the IRS, see below:
+For these and other inflation adjustments in 2021 from the IRS, see below:

-For additional information concerning New Jersey elder law, visit:
+For additional information concerning New Jersey elder law and estate planning, visit:

 For additional information concerning special needs trusts and disability planning, visit: